bisc/prospect/README.md

 Requirements: Wolfram Mathematica, version 12.1+

-1) Open the src/notebook/PROSPECT.nb notebook, and run all it (Ctrl+A, Shift+Enter)
+1) Open the src/notebook/PROSPECT.nb notebook, and run all it (Ctrl+A, Shift+Enter).
 2) When prompted to enter a file name for input, enter either the name of a valid specification file's from the same directory as the PROSPECT.nb notebook, or an absolute path to the file.
 (In the comments of the file exist several examples that can be copied/pasted to observe the functionality.)
-3) Mathematica will print the sampled data at the bottom of the notebook
+3) Mathematica will print the sampled data at the bottom of the notebook and generate output.csv in the same folder.

 The experiment specs can be found in experiments/specs, and the data is in experiments/generated_data.